 The Payment Card Industry Data Security Standard (PCI DSS) is managed by the PCI Security Standards Council (PCI SSC).
-Founded in 2006 by the five biggest credit card providers: MasterCard, Visa, Discover, Amex and JCB International, the Council ensures that merchants (sellers and organizations) protect their customers’ credit card information during transactions and when it’s being stored.
+Founded in 2006 by the five biggest credit card providers: MasterCard, Visa, Discover, Amex and JCB International, the Council ensures that merchants (sellers and organizations) meet the required levels of security when they store, process and transmit cardholder data

 Being PCI compliant is not a requirement by law.
 However, it is highly advisable that merchants who accept card payments follow the regulations set by the PCI SSC to avoid any potential data infringement and to avoid hefty non-compliance fees.
 The requirements for becoming PCI compliant are relative to how your company operates.

 There are many areas where your business could have security vulnerabilities, such as operating systems and devices which hackers could use to access your company’s private network.
 Data can be stolen from many areas, including but not limited to:

 Identifying where your company’s weaknesses are when it comes to the protection of sensitive cardholder information, and securing how your business processes payments is paramount.

 There are various levels of PCI compliance which depend on the amount of payments your business processes each year (12 month period).
 There is one component that remains necessary across the board, which is that a business should really achieve 100% PCI compliance and maintain it, in order to keep the data of themselves and their customers safe.

 Each of the five major credit card members of the PCI SSC have their own data security standards.
 Below is a simplified, general breakdown of potential PCI DSS requirements: